-The Ministry of the Environment, Conservation and Parks (MECP) has heard concerns from the Aamjiwnaang community regarding the consumption and use of local medicinal plants.
-The Plants Study aims to assess chemicals in locally grown medicinal plants and compared with medicinal plants grown in neighboring communities.
-The Plant Study will include a review of chemicals in air that would most likely be taken up by plants.
+The Ministry of the Environment, Conservation and Parks (MECP) heard concerns from the Aamjiwnaang community regarding the safety of the consumption and use of local medicinal plants.

-The ministry has worked to compile and review existing information from relevant studies conducted in the Sarnia area.
+The ministry compiled and reviewed existing information from relevant studies conducted in the Sarnia area.
 These were used to inform the Plants Study design, in order to better address the concerns of the community.

-The Plant Study will be led by an academic team from Ryerson University, in collaboration with Aamjiwnaang First Nation.
-The ministry had been working with the Aamjiwnaang environment and health departments, Ryerson University and Health Canada to develop the Plant Study.
-Feedback and input on the Plants Study will be collected during community engagement meetings.
+The ministry worked with the Aamjiwnaang environment and health departments, Toronto Metropolitan University and Health Canada to develop the Plant Study.
+A western scientific approach was used to address a question from the community.
+Feedback and input on the Plants Study, including the selection of 11 medicinal plants, were collected during community engagement meetings.